The Verdict: Do They “Work”?

 five, crossovers or episodes that establish side characters — vital when subsequent arcs mention these individuals.

-For instance: an 8-season drama with 45-minute episodes works out to 8 × 3 × 45 = 1,080 minutes (18 hours) or 8 × 6 × 45 = 2,160 minutes (36 hours).
+As an example: take an 8-season series with 45-minute episodes: 8×3×45 = 1,080 minutes (18 hours) or 8×6×45 = 2,160 minutes (36 hours).

-Rank Installment Type Rationale Approximate Duration
+Rank Installment Type Reason Estimated Length

 Using Episode Recaps for Quick Updates